mavost/urban-awsmockingtest/README.md

 # Testing of AWS components using pytest and mocking using the moto module

-Assumes a Python installation > 3.9 and pytest > 7.0 for convenience.
+Assumes a Python installation > 3.9 and uses pytest > 7.0 in a virtual environment for simplified path discovery.

 Invoking
 ```bash